 1-hour CO modeled cumulative concentrations over New Mexico did not lead to any 1-hour CO NAAQS exceedances, including the Pecos District.
 Most of the state had concentrations less than 5 ppm, although Socorro County had concentrations to up 10 ppm.
 8-hour CO modeled cumulative concentrations over New Mexico did not lead to any 8-hour CO NAAQS exceedances, including the Pecos District.
-Most of the state had concentrations less than 5 ppm, although Socorro County had concentrations less than 5 ppm, although Socorro County had concentrations less than 5 ppm, although Socorro County had concentrations less than 5 ppm, although Socorro County had concentrations to up 6.9 ppm.
+Most of the state had concentrations less than 5 ppm, although Socorro County had concentrations to up 6.9 ppm.
 The location of the higher 1-hour and 8-hour CO concentrations is the same location as the PM10 peak, indicating that natural sources (likely fires) are responsible for the higher 1-hour and 8-hour CO in this area (BLM and EMPSi 2023).

-Cumulative annual nitrogen deposition over most of New Mexico varies between around 1 and 6 kilograms of nitrogen per hectare (kg N/ha-year) with an east-to-west gradient.
-The eastern part of the state shows nitrogen deposition generally between 2 and 6 kg N/ha-year, whereas the west side of the state is generally lower, with nitrogen deposition ranging from 1 to 4 kg N/ha-year (although higher deposition is present in a few grid cells in San Juan County).
-Nitrogen critical loads for the Class I areas in the New Mexico analysis area range from 3.0 to 7.54 kg N/ha.
-The cumulative average nitrogen deposition ranges from 1.2 at Petrified Forest National Park to 2.7 kg N/ha-year at Carlsbad Caverns National Park.
-None of the areas exceed the critical load thresholds for cumulative average nitrogen deposition.
-The largest contributors to the cumulative average nitrogen deposition are other anthropogenic sources (i.e., those not including oil, gas, or coal source groups), ranging from 40% to 60% depending on the area of interest.
-The cumulative maximum nitrogen deposition values in all Class I areas of interest are below their critical loads for atmospheric nitrogen deposition, except for Carlsbad Caverns National Park.

-Cumulative annual sulfur deposition over most of New Mexico ranges between 0.1 and 2.0 kilograms of sulfur per hectare (kg S/ha-year), with higher concentrations in the southeastern part of the state.
-In the southeastern part of the state, concentrations generally range between 1 and 4 kg S/ha-year (although a few grid cells show concentrations between 4 and 9 kg S/ha-year in Roosevelt, Eddy, and Lea Counties.)

-For total sulfur deposition, the 5 kg/ha-yr threshold published by Fox et al. is used as critical load for each area of interest.
-The cumulative average sulfur deposition ranges from 0.1 at Petrified Forest National Park/Great Sand Dunes National Park to 1.8 kg S/ha-year at Carlsbad Caverns National Park.
-None of the areas exceed for the critical load thresholds for cumulative average and maximum sulfur deposition.
-The largest contributors to sulfur deposition in New Mexico are oil and gas non-federal and existing federal sources and other anthropogenic sources (BLM and EMPSi 2023).
-Additional modeling results can be found in the BLM Regional Criteria Air Pollutant Photochemical Modeling Study (BLM and EMPSi 2023), incorporated by reference.
+Cumulative annual nitrogen deposition over most of New Mexico varies between around 1 and 6 kg N/ha with an east-to-west gradient.
+The eastern part of the state shows nitrogen deposition generally between 2 and 6 kg N/ha while the western side of the state is generally lower, with nitrogen deposition ranging from 1 to 4 kg N/ha (although higher deposition is present in a few grid cells in San Juan County).
+The largest contributors to nitrogen deposition are other anthropogenic sources (i.e., those not including oil, gas, or coal source groups).
+Cumulative annual sulfur deposition over most of New Mexico ranges between 0.1 and 2.0 kg S/ha, with higher concentrations in the southeastern part of the state.
+In the southeastern part of the state, concentrations generally range between 1 and 4 kg S/ha (although a few grid cells show concentrations between 4 and 9 kg S/ha in Roosevelt, Eddy and Lea Counties.)
+The largest contributors to sulfur deposition in New Mexico are oil and gas non-federal and existing federal sources (BLM and EMPSi 2023).
+Additional modeling results can be found in the BLM Regional Criteria Air Pollutant Photochemical Modeling study, incorporated by reference.

-Cumulative Impacts Summary

 In summary, atmospheric concentrations for criteria air pollutants in the project area are projected to be below the NAAQS based on future year modeling.
 Ozone, which is currently above the NAAQS in Eddy county, is projected to be below the NAAQS in future year (circa 2032) modeling.
 NMED modeling following EPA guidance showed 2028 future year design values below the NAAQS (utilizing the 2012-2016 design value).
 Sensitivity analyses by NMED showed 2028 future design values at Carlsbad (utilizing the 2017-2019 design value), with the O&G Control Strategy, exceeding the 2008 and 2015 ozone NAAQS.
 However, the design of this sensitivity study would result in uncertainties and would likely overstate the 2028 ozone future design values in the Permian Basin, as emissions from O&G sources are higher at the end of the 2010 decade than in 2014.
-PM2.5, another pollutant of concern showed both annual and 24-hour circa 2032 values below the NAAQS in the project area.
+PM{2.5}, another pollutant of concern showed both annual and 24-hour circa 2032 values below the NAAQS in the PDO/CFO area.
 Visibility is generally projected to be steady or improving at IMPROVE monitors near the project area (BLM 2023b).
-Results for the nearest Class I areas to the analysis area show improving visibility trends for both the base (2014-2017) and future year (2028) deciview values on the 20% clearest and most impaired days, although some locations show 2028 projections above the linear uniform rate of progress value of the glidepath.
 Nitrogen deposition at National Park Service monitors near the project area show generally poor to fair conditions with no trends available, while sulfur deposition conditions are generally poor to good with no trend or a relatively unchanging trend (where trend data is available).
-The cumulative average nitrogen deposition ranges from 1.2 at Petrified Forest National Park to 2.7 kg N/ha at Carlsbad Caverns National Park in future year (circa 2032) modeling.
-None of areas exceed the critical loads for cumulative average nitrogen deposition.
-The cumulative maximum nitrogen deposition values in all areas of interest are below their critical loads for atmospheric nitrogen deposition, except for Carlsbad Caverns National Park.
-The cumulative average sulfur deposition ranges from 0.1 at Petrified Forest National Park/Great Sand Dunes National Park to 1.8 kg S/ha-year at Carlsbad Caverns National Park in future year (circa 2032) modeling.
-None of the areas exceed for the critical load thresholds for cumulative average and maximum sulfur deposition.